 Often carers care for more than one person and there may be family situations where, for example, a couple mutually care for each other and there is no main carer.

 Support for carers in Derbyshire

-We have helped to develop Carers in Derbyshire.
-This website has been developed by a partnership of experienced family carers, health services, voluntary sector organisations, including Derbyshire Carers Association, and adult care.
+Carers in Derbyshirehas been developed by us and a partnership of experienced family carers, health services and voluntary sector organisations, including Derbyshire Carers Association.

 Carers in Derbyshire aims to be a one-stop-shop for unpaid carers who live in Derbyshire and want reliable, up-to-date information and advice about topics including:

 - carers assessments and eligibility